somerandomcloud/DiscordWindowRPC/README.md

 DiscordWindowRPC is a [Discord](https://discord.com/) RPC client, that can detect which window you are tabbed in, and (if the application is added to the
  [apps.json](apps.json)) will display the app in your Discord RPC

+If you need support/further instructions create an issue.

 ![](https://i.imgur.com/GxoyGLJ.png)

 ## Donations